Computer: Transistors

 The concept of a field-effect transistor was proposed by Julius Edgar Lilienfeld in 1925.
 John Bardeen and Walter Brattain, while working under William Shockley at Bell Labs, built the first working transistor, the point-contact transistor, in 1947, which was followed by Shockley's bipolar junction transistor in 1948.
 From 1955 onwards, transistors replaced vacuum tubes in computer designs, giving rise to the "second generation" of computers.
 Compared to vacuum tubes, transistors have many advantages: they are smaller, and require less power than vacuum tubes, so give off less heat.
 Junction transistors were much more reliable than vacuum tubes and had longer, indefinite, service life.
 Transistorized computers could contain tens of thousands of binary logic circuits in a relatively compact space.
-However, early junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialised applications.
+However, early junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialized applications.

 At the University of Manchester, a team under the leadership of Tom Kilburn designed and built a machine using the newly developed transistors instead of valves.
-Their first transistorised computer and the first in the world, was operational by 1953, and a second version was completed there in April 1955.
+Their first transistorized computer and the first in the world, was operational by 1953, and a second version was completed there in April 1955.
 However, the machine did make use of valves to generate its 125 kHz clock waveforms and in the circuitry to read and write on its magnetic drum memory, so it was not the first completely transistorized computer.
 That distinction goes to the Harwell CADET of 1955, built by the electronics division of the Atomic Energy Research Establishment at Harwell.

-The metal–oxide–silicon field-effect transistor (MOSFET), also known as the MOS transistor, was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959.
-It was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
+The metal–oxide–silicon field-effect transistor (MOSFET), also known as the MOS transistor, was invented at Bell Labs between 1955 and 1960 and was the first truly compact transistor that could be miniaturized and mass-produced for a wide range of uses.
 With its high scalability, and much lower power consumption and higher density than bipolar junction transistors, the MOSFET made it possible to build high-density integrated circuits.
 In addition to data processing, it also enabled the practical use of MOS transistors as memory cell storage elements, leading to the development of MOS semiconductor memory, which replaced earlier magnetic-core memory in computers.
 The MOSFET led to the microcomputer revolution, and became the driving force behind the computer revolution.
 The MOSFET is the most widely used transistor in computers, and is the fundamental building block of digital electronics.